-A capital budget is proposed for the projects surviving the screening and selection process.
+2. The capital budget proposal: A capital budget is proposed for the projects surviving the screening and selection process.
 The budget lists the recommended projects and the dollar amount of investment needed for each.
 This proposal may start as an estimate of expected revenues and costs, but as the project analysis is refined, data from marketing, purchasing, engineering, accounting, and finance functions are put together.

-After a project is approved, work on it begins.
+4. Project tracking: After a project is approved, work on it begins.
 The manager reports periodically on its expenditures, as well as on any revenues associated with it.
 This is referred to as project tracking, the communication link between the decision-makers and the operating management of the firm.

-Following a period of time, perhaps two or three years after approval, projects are reviewed to see whether they should be continued.
+5. Post-completion audit: Following a period of time, perhaps two or three years after approval, projects are reviewed to see whether they should be continued.
 This re-evaluation is referred to as a post-completion audit.
-Thorough post-completion audits are typically performed on selected projects, usually the largest projects in a given year’s budget for the firm or for each division.
-Post-completion audits show the firm’s management how well the cashflows realised correspond with the cashflow forecasted several years earlier.
+Thorough post-completion audits are typically performed on selected projects, usually the largest projects in a given year’s budget for the firm or each division.
+Post-completion audits show the firm’s management how well the cashflows realized correspond with the cash flow forecasted several years earlier.

 1. Availability of Funds: All the projects are not requiring the same level of investments.
-Some projects require huge amount and having high profitability.
+Some projects require a huge amount and have high profitability.
 If the company does not have adequate funds, such projects may be given up.

 3. Future Earnings: The future earnings may be uniform or fluctuating.
 Even though, the company expects guaranteed future earnings in total which affects the choice of a project.

-4. Degree of Risk and Uncertainty: Every proposal involves certain risk and uncertainty due to economic conditions, competition, demand and supply conditions, consumer preferences etc. The degree of risk and uncertainty affects the profitability of the project.
-Hence, degree of risk and uncertainty of the project is taken into consideration for selection.
+4. Degree of Risk and Uncertainty: Every proposal involves certain risks and uncertainty due to economic conditions, competition, demand and supply conditions, consumer preferences, etc. The degree of risk and uncertainty affects the profitability of the project.
+Hence, the degree of risk and uncertainty of the project is taken into consideration for selection.